hackclub/hackclub/workshops/notesToSelf/README.md

 var myNotes = JSON.parse(localStorage.getItem("notes"));
 ```

-Although local storage stores data as strings, it's much easier for us to use the data if it's an object, so we use `JSON.parse()` to reverse the transformation process of `JSON.stringify()`.
+Although local storage stores data as strings, it's much easier for us to use the data if it's an array, so we use `JSON.parse()` to reverse the transformation process of `JSON.stringify()`.

 ### Saving a New Note